 Plastic cling wrap

-Wrap the foam head in plastic cling wrap.
+Begin the tape ghost tutorial by creating the head of the ghost.
+Wrap the Styrofoam head in plastic cling wrap.
 It is easier to wrap the head with two or three pieces of plastic wrap than one continuous piece.
 The plastic wrap sticks to itself, so the multiple layers help them stay secure on the foam head.

 Cover the plastic-wrapped foam head with strips of clear packing tape.
+Don't use duct tape, as it won't give you the same transparent, spooky Halloween effect.
 Because packing tape is so sticky, it's more manageable to work with shorter strips that are about 12 inches long.
 Keep going until the head is completely wrapped in packing tape.
-Push the tape in around the eyes and nose to capture the facial details.
+Push in the tape around the eyes and nose to capture the facial details.

 Using scissors, cut a slit at the back of the head through the layers of packing tape and plastic wrap.
 Cut from the bottom of the head all the way to the top.
 The plastic cling wrap acts as a barrier that allows the tape to separate easily from the foam.